Profile image of Bill Stipp

 Dedicated to doing what’s right for Goodyear residents and employees

-Consistency matters.
+Trust matters.

 Goodyear deserves a leader and a government that treats performance as a constant, not a campaign.
 And public servants deserve the clarity and structure that transparency and results oriented systems provide.